golang/proposal/design/56345-structured-logging.md

     To create a new Logger, call New or a Logger method that begins "With".

-func Ctx(ctx context.Context) *Logger
-    Ctx retrieves a Logger from the given context using FromContext.
-Then it adds the given context to the Logger using WithContext and returns the result.

 func Default() *Logger
     Default returns the default Logger.

-func FromContext(ctx context.Context) *Logger
-    FromContext returns the Logger stored in ctx by NewContext, or the default Logger if there is none.

 func New(h Handler) *Logger
     New creates a new Logger with the given non-nil Handler and a nil context.